 While lessons are free, families must organise to purchase/hire necessary materials and instruments when required.

-More information can be found at the IMSS website here or by emailing the Music Specialist Teacher.
+More information can be found on the IMSS website or by emailing the Music Specialist Teacher.

 Mindful Monday – Mindful Monday is offered to students in year 1-6 at recess time.
 Students can read quietly in the mindfulness area, play board games or engage in a weekly mindfulness art/craft activity.